KaiHabermann/histogramServerMasterClass/README.md

 ## INSTALLATION

-- have python version 3.9 or newer
+- have python version 3.9 or newer with pip
 - have ```curl``` installed
 - Run ```sh install.sh```
 - Run ```sh run.sh```